SidhantSinghGuleria/VendingMachine/README.md

-This is a vending machine
+It is a console application created in .net C#.
+This takes valid coins and sell items.